USOYJ/readme-creater/README.md

   * [Link](#link)
   * [Screenshot](#screenshot)
   ## Description
-  This is a professional read me generator which was created by using node js and inquirer
+  A professional README generator
   ## Requirements
-  inquirer 8.2.4
+  inquirer@ 8.2.4
   ## Features
-  not need to create a README file just generate one!'
+  You do not have to create a README file from scratch
   ## Usage
-  Js, Node, JSON
+  Js, Node, Json
   ## Contributors
   N/A
   ## Test